Send us good news!

 Kaniamattam herself gave additional presentations on participatory action research for school based SLPs.

 Louise Keegan, associate professor and program director speech-language pathology, presented her research related to group treatment for communication difficulties after brain injury, and she spoke on teaching and learning in the field of communication sciences and disorders.

 Susana Keller, clinical coordinator and assistant professor of speech-language pathology, addressed the SLP’s role in cases of clients with poor prognosis.
 She also presented research that examined the process of assessing clinical readiness across clinical professions.

 Eric Sanders, assistant professor of speech-language pathology, presented on the characteristics of SLPs who self-identify as Augmentative and Alternative Communication (AAC) specialists in education settings.
 AAC is any form of communication other than spoken language used to express thoughts, needs, wants, and ideas.

 Dunn Conducts Academic Program Review

-Dana S. Dunn, professor of psychology, recently conducted an academic program review of the department of psychology at the College of Staten Island.
+Dana S. Dunn, professor of psychology, recently conducted an academic program review of the department of psychology at the University of Staten Island.
 Dunn did the campus visit and review with a colleague from Ithaca College.
-Psychology is currently the largest major at the College of Staten Island.
+Psychology is currently the largest major at the University of Staten Island.